Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Conclusions

-In addition to the above results, there are applications of dual-HC and dual-GIR (DGIR) in deducing the all set of (anti-)co-BRST symmetry transformations for {\it all} the fields of our present theory.
+In addition to the above results, there are applications of DHC and DGIR in deducing the full set of (anti-)co-BRST symmetry transformations for {\it all} the fields of our present theory.
 These derivations are {\it also} novel results.
-In particular, the application of DGIR, in the derivation of the (anti-)co-BRST symmetry transformations for the pseudo-scalar field ($\tilde \phi$), is a completely new result which has {\it not} been discussed in the literature.
+In particular, the application of DGIR, in the derivation of the (anti-)co-BRST symmetry transformations for the pseudo-scalar field ($\tilde \phi$), is a completely new result which has {\it not} been discussed in literature.
 The symmetries of the theory enforce the pseudo-scalar field to have a negative kinetic term.
-Since this field is massive [i.e. $(\Box + m^2)\,\tilde\phi = 0$], it is a very good candidature for the dark-matter [28,29].
-We lay emphasis on the fact that the Stuckelberg's scalar field ($\phi$) has always a {\it positive} kinetic term and, hence, it is an ordinary matter.
-Both these fields (i.e. $\tilde\phi, \phi$) have interactions with electric field ($E$) and gauge-fixing term($\partial\cdot A$), respectively, via a mass-coupling.
-Therefore, they experience only the gravitational interaction.
+Since this field is massive [i.e. $(\Box + m^2)\,\tilde\phi = 0$], it is a very good candidate for the dark-matter [28,29].
+We lay emphasis on the fact that the Stuckelberg scalar field ($\phi$) has always a {\it positive} kinetic term and, hence, it is an {\it ordinary} matter (due to $(\Box + m^2)\phi = 0)$.

 In our investigation, we have provided physical realizations of the de Rham cohomological operators in the language of the continuous symmetry transformations (and their corresponding charges).
 Further, we have shown that a set of discrete symmetry transformations provide the physical analogue of the Hodge duality $(*)$ operation of differential geometry.
 Ultimately, we have shown that, at the algebraic level, the set of six conserved charges of our theory obey exactly the same algebra as that of the de Rham cohomological operators of differential geometry.
 This algebra remains invariant [cf. (90)] under the discrete symmetry transformations (89) which are the analogue of Hodge theory ($*$) operation.
-The degree of a form finds its physical analogue as the ghost number of a state in the quantum Hilbert space of states.
-Thus, our present 2D modified version of Proca theory turns out to be {\it perfect} model for the Hodge theory.
-The unique feature of our present theory is the co-existence of the {\it mass} and various kinds of {\it internal} symmetries {\it together} in a physically and mathematically meaningful manner.
+The degree of a form finds its physical analogue as the ghost number of a state (in the quantum Hilbert space of states).
+Thus, our present 2D modified version of Proca theory turns out to be a {\it perfect} model for the Hodge theory.
+The unique feature of our present theory is the co-existence of {\it mass} and various kinds of {\it internal} symmetries {\it together} in a physically and mathematically meaningful manner.